ZCube/bitnami-compat/scripts/README-header.md

 * This is a workaround for https://github.com/bitnami/charts/issues/7305.

-* These images are NOT intended for production use.

-  * I don't have time to test every images and I haven't built the infrastructure to test them.
-  * In other words, this repository has no release management process and no support for it.
 * This repository is maintained for my homelab.

 * These images use Bitnami's scripts.
 Binaries refer to the official Docker or official distribution binaries of the software or Docker recipes for Docker.